 The fragments of houses, lanes and drainage channels found shows a remarkable understanding of planning.
 It is clear that this city from the time of the Kushanas to the beginning of the Gupta period was a prominent centre for arts, literature and architecture.

 The Gupta Period, famously known as Bharat’s Golden Age, was a time of progress, religious fervour and spiritual potency.
 Various interpretations of Advaita led to the rise of Shaktism, Skanda, Vaishnavism, village and folk gods and goddesses.

 Several remnants of the Gupta period are seen in and around Banaras, especially on the Panchakroshi Yatra.
 Their stunning sculptures and architectural elements adorn the walls of the resurrected temples.

 Banaras was well and truly established as the greatest city of Akhanda Bharat during the reign of the Guptas.
-Innumerable dharamsalas, halls, bathing ghats, gardens, palatial houses for merchants and dwellings for the commoners were built during this period.
-Banaras was largely rectangular in plan with large arterial roads running from north to south, parallel to the Ganga River while narrow lanes with residential buildings ran from both north to south and east to west.
+Innumerable dharmasalas, halls, bathing ghats, gardens, palatial houses for merchants and dwellings for the commoners were built during this period.
+Banaras was largely rectangular in plan with wide arterial roads running from north to south, parallel to the Ganga River while narrow lanes with residential buildings ran from both north to south and east to west.

 Another significant development during the Gupta Period is that it was recognised as the most sacred place on earth dotted with Shiva Lingas, temples of great antiquity, bathing ghats and the Ganges.
 Banaras became the centre for the revival of Advaita and Hinduism.